mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

 ```

 Although we used an example here, no expected output is needed.
 So in
-principle we could use randomly generated strings.
-Because property based
+principle, we could use randomly generated strings.
+Because property-based
 tests are designed to test a large number of inputs, smart ways of choosing
 inputs and finding errors have been developed.
 All of these are implemented
 in the module [`Hypothesis`](https://hypothesis.readthedocs.io/en/latest/).